Node.js REPL, Inspector, Watch Mode, and SEA

 > await fs.promises.stat('package.json')

-The prompt is still a REPL session.
-It is not suddenly a disk-backed ES module.
+That does not make the REPL a disk-backed ES module.
 CommonJS conveniences still exist.
-Core modules can still be pulled in by name under the default evaluator. import() works when you need ESM loading semantics from the prompt.
+Core modules can still be available by name under the default evaluator.
+If you need ESM loading behavior, use import() from the prompt -

 > const { readFile } = await import('node:fs/promises')